mk-fg/reliable-discord-client-irc-daemon/README.rst

 to avoid excessive flooding by long and/or multi-line msgs.
-"len-monitor" and "len-monitor-lines" parameters under "[irc]" config section can be used to control these limits, see ``./rdircd --conf-dump-defaults`` output for their default values.
+"len-monitor" and "len-monitor-lines" parameters under "[irc]" config section can be used to control these limits, see `"./rdircd --conf-dump-defaults" output`_ for their default values.
 There are also options to change name format of monitor channels.

 .. _shell-like globs: https://docs.python.org/3/library/fnmatch.html
 .. _python regexps: https://docs.python.org/3/library/re.html
+.. _"./rdircd --conf-dump-defaults" output: rdircd.defaults.ini

 Local Name Aliases
 ``````````````````